robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 - `⌘⌥0`: Toggle layout between horizontal and vertical splits
 - `⌘K ←` / `⌘K ↑` / `⌘K →` / `⌘K ↓`: Move split left / up / down / right

-#### Notes
+#### Untitled Documents

-- to get an untitled window in a split, first use `⌘N` to create a new untitled file, then use `Move Editor into Below Group` to move it to a horizontal split.
+- To get an untitled window in a split, first use `⌘N` to create a new untitled file, then use `Move Editor into Below Group` to move it to a horizontal split.

 ## Sidebar